nbonfils/JSD-website/_members/nadia-smith.md

 ---

-Nadia Mariyan Smith is a Master’s student in User Experience Design at the University of Toronto’s Faculty of Information.
+Nadia Mariyan Smith is a master’s student in User Experience Design at the University of Toronto’s Faculty of Information.
 With a background in community work, they are interested in justice-oriented, more-than-human design approaches that emphasize collective